eclipse-iceoryx/iceoryx/doc/website/concepts/best-practice-for-testing.md

 It must be assumed that the implementation is broken and only a successful test run can prove otherwise.
 The `sut` (system under test) might return a `nullptr` instead of the expected valid pointer, so `nullptr` check has to be done with an `ASSERT_*` to gracefully abort the current test.
 Just using an `EXPECT_*` for the check is not sufficient since the potential `nullptr` will be dereferenced later on and will crash the application.
-The same applies to other potential dangerous operations, like accessing the value of an `cxx::optional` or `cxx::expected` or an out of bounds access of an `cxx::vector`.
+The same applies to other potential dangerous operations, like accessing the value of a `cxx::optional` or `cxx::expected` or an out of bounds access of a `cxx::vector`.

 Last but not least, apply the **DRY** principle (don't repeat yourself) and use typed and parameterized tests to check multiple implementations and variations without repeating much code.

-# Practical Example
+## Practical Example

 Let's test the following class